laninsky/UCE_processing_steps/README.md

 ```
 /public/MITObim/MITObim_1.8.pl -end 100 -sample sle1004 -ref hydrophiloidea --quick /home/a499a400/beetles/mitogenome/sequence.fasta -readpool sle1004_interleaved.fastq --pair --clean --denovo &> log
 ```
 In the last iteration folder, there will be an assembly subfolder, and within that subfolder, a folder called *.info.
 Inside this folder will be a file called *_info_contigstats.txt.
 I pull this into my favorite spreadsheet program and sort on length.
-After identifying the longest contig, I search for its name in the *assembly/*results/<sample_name>-<ref_name>_LargeContigs_out_<sample_name>.unpadded.fasta file through less, with line numbers activated (less -N).
-After identifying its header line number, and last line (I do a search for '>', find where the next sequence begins, and back up one), I extract this contig by:
+After identifying the contigs > 1,000bp, I copy them into a text file (each contig name on a new line) called "extract_contigs.txt".
+After putting extract_contigs.R in the same directory as "extract_contigs.txt", I set the file name for the contig file and then:
 ```
-head -n 718 /home/a499a400/beetles/mitogenome/sle117/iteration16/sle117-hydrophiloidea_assembly/sle117-hydrophiloidea_d_results/sle117-hydrophiloidea_LargeContigs_out_sle117.unpadded.fasta | tail -n 266 > sle117_putative_mito.fasta
+echo `pwd`/iteration26/sle638-hydrophiloidea_assembly/sle638-hydrophiloidea_d_results/sle638-hydrophiloidea_LargeContigs_out_sle638.unpadded.fasta > contig_file_name

+Rscript extract_contigs.R
 ```

-where 718 = the "end" line number, and 266 = the end line number - the start line number + 1.
-If this contig is about as long as we expect the mitogenome to be (15 kbp plus), We then check for circularity of this sequence by:
+If you only have a single contig you can check for circularity of this sequence by:
 ```
 /public/MITObim/misc_scripts/circules.py -f sle117_putative_mito.fasta -k 10-31
 ```
-If no strong signal of circularity is found, it is likely we have just recovered a partial mitogenome.
-In this case (or in the case of shorter contigs less than 15 kbp), I like to take the next longest contig and run it through the above steps, before combining it with our first contig.
-I check that these seem to be mitochondrial in origin through the BLAST web-server, and that they don't overlap in my favorite assembler (combining them if they do, and then running them through the circularity script) and by doing a command-line self-blast:
+If no strong signal of circularity is found/we have multiple contigs, it is likely we have just recovered a partial mitogenome.
+I next check that the contigs seem to be mitochondrial in origin through the BLAST web-server, and that they don't overlap in my favorite assembler and by doing a command-line self-blast:
 ```
 makeblastdb -in sle1004_putative_mito.fasta -dbtype nucl
 blastn -db sle1004_putative_mito.fasta -query sle1004_putative_mito.fasta -evalue 0.001 -outfmt 6 | awk '$7!=$9 {print $0}'
 ```
-You are looking for matches between the beginning and end of the molecule.
-If you find them, delete the overlap at the beginning.
-I then run through the MITObim steps again, using these as the starting reference.
+You are looking for matches between the beginning/end and end/beginning of the molecules (some may be reverse-complemented in the match).
+If you find them, delete the overlaps and combine the contigs (and then run them through the circularity script if you do end up with just one contig).
+I then run through the MITObim steps again, using these refined contigs as the starting reference.
 I do this to see if we can extend the contigs/obtain an entire mitogenome by just giving it just a limited number of references to work with (rather than splitting our reads among the many baits in the GenBank reference file):
 ```
 mkdir original_run
 mv iteration*/*assembly/*info/*contigreadlist.txt original_run